Health care reform has brought important benefits to people, including those with chronic conditions like diabetes.

 The new law is helping to close the gap in Medicare coverage for prescription drugs.
 You probably know this gap as the donut hole.

-However, it's getting easier to afford your prescription drugs, and it will continue to get easier as the donut hole shrinks.
 This is great news for older adults with diabetes who use insulin or take diabetes medicine.

 Free Preventive Care Available Now

 If you have private insurance, you can get preventive care without paying a copayment or coinsurance.
 You can even get this care before you pay your deductible.
 Here's some preventive diabetes care:

 - Type 2 diabetes screening

 - Obesity screening and counseling